qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The web threads (main thread and web workers) don't share mutable data (except `SharedArrayBuffer`):

-- Usually, JS values sent to another web worker are deep-copied. (except that, immutable values like  won't be copied).
+- Usually, JS values sent to another web worker are deep-copied.
 - Sending an `ArrayBuffer` across thread will make `ArrayBuffer` to detach with its binary data.
 Only one thread can access its binary data.
 - The immutable things, like `WebAssembly.Module`, can be sent to another web worker without copying or detaching.